- How can you get your content in a Google answer box?

 As noted above, I chose a blog which was an obvious candidate for a list-style answer box (“Seven simple steps…”).
 So, optimising for a list was an easy choice for me.

-4. Edit the copy to be answer box friendly
+4. Edit the copy to be Google answer box friendly

 The most important thing to know about optimising content to be answer box friendly is that, at present, the algorithm seems to be less sophisticated than Google’s more general search algorithm.